SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 > {: .solution}
 {: .discussion}

+If you are not yet convinced that having your project open for contributions is a great idea, we can go through some questions that potential contributors to your open source project might want you to consider.

+1. Where can I contribute?
+2. How can I contribute?
+3. Who should I contact?
+4. What are the communication channels?
+5. What else should I know?
+6. What's in it for me?

+*"I don’t want to read all these, I only have a question!"*
+OK!
+First think about the minimal required information you can provide to your contributors without overwhelming them.

 > ## Challenge: Part I - Creating a Minimal Contributor’s Guideline
 > #### Time: 10 minutes
+> Hands on exercise to create a minimal contributor’s Guideline
+> CONTRIBUTING.md
 >
 > > ## Solution
 > >